Install Nextcloud with LAMP stack on Debian 12 Bookworm – Easy Way

 Install Nextcloud with LAMP stack on Debian 12 Bookworm

-To set up Nextcloud, you must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
+To Install Nextcloud with LAMP stack on Debian 12, you must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
 For this purpose, you can visit the Initial Server Setup with Debian 12 Bookworm.

-Because we want to install Nextcloud with LAMP, you must have it installed on your server.
+We want to install Nextcloud with LAMP, so you must have it installed on your server.
 To do this, you can check this guide on How To Install LAMP Stack on Debian 12.

 Also, you need a domain name that is pointed to your server’s IP address.